xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ![lotus-bo-2.png]({{site.baseurl}}/images/lotus-bo-2.png)

-## Maximum port scale possible in a fully loaded System
+## Maximum Port scale possible in a fully loaded System

 The following table represents the maximum number of ports the Cisco 8712-MOD-M router can support.